odow/StochOptFormat/README.md

 problems we want to solve (large multistage stochastic programs), nor does it permit the variety of problem classes we want to study (e.g., stochastic conic programs).

+A more recent attempt to standardize a file format for stochastic programming is the stochastic extension to OSiL [3].
+StochOptFormat utilizes many of the underlying ideas, but has enough differences to justify the creation of a new file format.
+In particular, we use a different standard form for a stochastic program.

 Over the last 4 years, we (and the broader JuMP team) have set about reimagining how we formulate single period deterministic optimziation problems.
 The result